An Introduction to String Diagrams for Computer Scientists: String Diagrams in Science: Some Applications

-\paragraph{Automata Theory.} Automata have always been represented graphically, as state-transition graphs.
-However, the graphical representation is usually treated as a visual aid to convey intuition, not a formal syntax.
+\paragraph{Automata Theory} Automata have always been represented graphically, as state-transition graphs.
+However, the graphical representation is usually treated as a visual aid to convey intuition, not as a formal syntax.
 Kleene introduced regular expressions to give finite-state automata an algebraic syntax.
 Their equational theory---under the name of Kleene algebra---is now well-understood and multiple complete axiomatisations have been given, for both language and relational models.

 With string diagrams however, it is possible to go directly from the operational model of automata to their equational properties, without going through a symbolic algebraic syntax~\cite{piedeleu2023finite}.
 This approach lets us axiomatise the behaviour of automata directly, freeing us from the necessity of compressing them down to a one-dimensional notation like regular expressions.
 In addition, embracing the two-dimensional nature of automata guarantees a strong form of compositionality that the one-dimensional syntax of regular expressions does not have.
 In the string diagrammatic setting, automata may have multiple inputs and outputs and, as a result, can be decomposed into subcomponents that retain a meaningful interpretation.
-For example, the Kleene star can be decomposed into more elementary building blocks---generators of some monoidal signature---which come together to form a feedback loop:
+For example, the Kleene star can be decomposed into more elementary building blocks, which come together to form a feedback loop:

-A similar insight was already present in the work of Stefanascu~\cite{stefanescu2000network} who studied the algebraic properties of traced monoidal categories (\emph{cf.} Section~\ref{sec:traced}) with several additional axioms in order to interpret automata, flowchart schemes, Petri nets, data-flow networks, and more.
+It should be noted that a similar insight was already present in the work of \c{S}tef\u{a}nescu~\cite{stefanescu2000network} who studied the algebraic properties of traced monoidal categories with several additional axioms in order to capture the properties of automata, flowchart schemes, Petri nets, data-flow networks, and more.